strands-project/strands_perception_people/bayes_people_tracker/README.md

 ## People Tracker
-This package uses the bayes_tracking library developed by Nicola Bellotto (University of Lincoln).
-A catkinized version can be found [here](https://github.com/LCAS/bayes_tracking/tree/catkin-devel) and from the STRANDS ppa.
+This package uses the bayes_tracking library developed by Nicola Bellotto (University of Lincoln): [10.5281/zenodo.10318](http://dx.doi.org/10.5281/zenodo.10318)

 The people_tracker uses a single config file to add an arbitrary amount of detectors.
 The file `config/detectors.yaml` contains the necessary information for the upper_body_detector and the ROS leg_detector (see `to_pose_array` in detector_msg_to_pose_array/README.md):